chrisjhoughton/tray-robot-test/README.md

 | 0,0 | 1,0 | 2,0 | 3,0 | 4,0 |
 ```

-The above is slightly counter intuitive due to the first cell being zero.
-It also means that when the
+This also means that when the hoover gets to the `4,y` and `x,3` co-ordinates that
-hoover gets to the `4,y` and `x,3` co-ordinates that they've reached the edge of the room.
+they've reached the edge of the room.